yesarpit/DataGridInReact/data-grid-in-react/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Step 3
 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Step 4 - For deploying in prod
 ### `npm run build`

 Builds the app for production to the `build` folder.<br />